 For companies with an international brand presence and websites that focus on producing content in various languages, content adds up quickly.
 Aptly managing content on such a massive scale requires a large team of stakeholders to ensure high-quality content across the board.

-You'd need a team of people responsible for the necessary research, optimization, and tracking for each language you publish content in.
-While it may be tempting to save time and resources in creating content in one language and then translating it into other languages, there is greater value in Creating Original Content.
+You'd need a team of people responsible for research, optimization, and tracking for each language you publish content in.
+While it may be tempting to save time and resources by creating content in one language and then translating it into other languages, there is greater value in creating original content.

 Include SEO in Your Content Plan from the Get-Go